Madgeaaaaa/MY_VULN_2/Tenda/VULN14/AC20_openSchedWifi.md

 In the `httpd` binary, the function corresponding to `/goform/openSchedWifi` is `schedStartTime`.
 ![1](./img/1.png)

 In the `setSchedWifi` function, the `webGetVar` function is used to retrieve the value of the `schedStartTime` parameter from `a1` and assign it to `v8`.
 The pointer `ptr` points to a heap buffer allocated with `malloc(0x19u)`, which is 25 bytes in size.
 Therefore, directly calling `strcpy` on this buffer can result in a buffer overflow.
+The `schedEndTime` parameter is the same.
 ![2](./img/2.png)